- COVID-19 Information

 The cleantech industry in Copenhagen is supported by several incentives and funding opportunities, sustaining cleantech research and development.

-The Danish Parliament has agreed that by 2020:
+The Danish goverment and Danish parliament has agreed that by 2030:

-- More than 35% of the total energy consumption must be renewable.
+- 55% of Denmark's total energy consumption must be produced by renewable energy.

 Greater Copenhagen and Denmark have taken a lead position in sustainable energy.
-Today, 30% of Denmark’s electricity consumption is covered by wind turbines, increasing to 50% by 2020.
+Today, over 40% of Denmark's total power consumption is covered by wind turbines.

 Cleantech in Copenhagen includes: